 8.3.1 Refunds, if applicable, will be processed within 28 days of The Company receiving notification of cancellation in writing from the participant.

-8.3.2 The Acceptance Fee is only refundable in full in a case in which The Company cannot offer a placement to a Candidate within 4-months of signature of the present agreement (Providing none of the points in 8.3.3 apply).
+8.3.2 The Acceptance Fee is only refundable in full in a case in which The Company cannot offer a placement to a Candidate (Providing none of the points in 8.3.3 apply).

 8.3.3 The Acceptance Fee and Placement Fee (which includes the 1st installment mentioned in 7.2, above) are non-refundable in any of the below cases:

 - Applicant cancels/withdraws his/her application for a programme.

 - Applicant has been provided with 1 or more interviews with hiring host companies.

 - Applicant has received a suitable programme offer and has refused such offer.